-- If parents have concerns, they should speak to their child’s class teacher initially and this may involve a meeting with the Director of Learning (DoL) for the phase.
+- if parents have concerns, they should speak to their child’s class teacher initially and this may involve a meeting with the Phase Leader

-- If parents feel that concerns are persisting or feel that they would like more advice, they can make an appointment to see the AHT: Inclusion or email the school for her attention.
+- if parents feel that concerns are persisting or feel that they would like more advice, they can make an appointment to see the AHT: Inclusion or SENCo or email the school SEND team for their attention

 How will the school inform parents if they have any concerns regarding their child’s progress or learning in school?

-- The class teacher will ask parents to attend a short meeting to discuss initial concerns; they may invite the DoL or AHT to join them.
+- the class teacher will ask parents to attend a short meeting to discuss initial concerns; they may invite the Phase Leader or SEND team to join them

-- The class teacher may decide to make an internal referral and an additional meeting with the inclusion team may be arranged.
+- the class teacher may decide to make an internal referral and an additional meeting with the SEND team may be arranged

 How is extra support allocated to children at The Vineyard?

-- The Headteacher decides on the budget for SEND, in consultation with the school business manager and school governors, on the basis of needs within the school.
+- the Headteacher decides on the allocation of the budget for SEND, in consultation with the school business manager and school governors, on the basis of needs within the school

-- Wider discussions are held at termly SEND Support meetings where class teachers review children’s needs and progress with the SEN team.
+- wider discussions are held at termly progress meetings where class teachers review children’s needs and progress with the SEND team and the Headteacher

 Who are the other people providing services to children with SEND within The Vineyard?